oligibson/pos-integrator/README.md

 	```
 	git push --set-upstream origin topic-branch-name
 	```
-7. Open a Pull Request on Stash with a clear title and description against the **dev** branch.
-Please view the linked docs to [create a pull request](https://confluence.atlassian.com/stash/using-pull-requests-in-stash-299570995.html#UsingpullrequestsinStash-Creatingapullrequest)
+7. Open a Pull Request with a clear title and description against the **dev** branch.

 Once a Pull Request has been submitted it will be reviewed by the project owners, requests will be merged if they meet the standards of the project (e.g. Coding conventions and test coverage).
 The project owners may also review your code and return comments for improvement before your code is ready to be merged into the project.